ShambhaviKh/IDS-706_Introduction-to-Database/README.md

 ## Dataset

 The dataset contains global university ranking data from 2012 to 2015.
-Here is the link for the datset- https://drive.google.com/file/d/1hEXaWbL4XKRp-NvVjqRUCfPfA-Zs_Qug/view
+Here is the link for the dataset- https://drive.google.com/file/d/1hEXaWbL4XKRp-NvVjqRUCfPfA-Zs_Qug/view

 ## SQLite Setup and Verification